Sabicool/Medicine/00 Reference/Administrative/Consults and Referrals.sync-conflict-20250204-150727-MCOTQYW.md

 	- If you're not calling again, ask for a comprehesnive plan all the way down to the GP handover (e.g. when lines can come out, oral stepdowns, contingency plans)
 8. Obtain an easier way to get hold of them (e.g. mobile number)
 	- Can say that it is to send investigations results to them or give your number to them

-> [!Quote] Example
-> - Hi, my name is `[Your Name]`.
-I am the intern on General Medicine A.
-> - Are you the Cardiology registrar on for external referrals today?
-> - Do you have time to receive a referral?
-> - I have with me Mr John Smith, a 55-year-old gentleman with unstable triple vessel disease that requires transfer for inpatient coronary bypass.
-He initially presented with severe, central chest pain radiating to his left arm and was diagnosed with an NSTEMI.
-His ECG shows new ischaemic changes in comparison with a graph from January and he is currently awaiting a transthoracic echo.
-> - My consultant is concerned about his welfare if left untreated, and we were hoping to have him transferred to Large Metropolitan Hospital for inpatient bypass.
-> - Would you be willing to accept this patient?
-Do you have a bed available?
-> - Thank you for your time – if you need any more information I am holding pager #123.

 # After the Consult
 - Document, especially if they're coming or their phone advice and their plan
 	- Can just use a simple template: